aluxian/Messenger-for-Desktop/README.md

 *Arch Linux (AUR):*

 1. Simply run `yaourt -S whatsie`
+3. Start the app with your app launcher or by running `whatsie` in a terminal
-2. Done!
+3. Done!
 The app will NOT update automatically, but you can still check for updates

 Repository URL: https://aur.archlinux.org/packages/whatsie/